flowground/amazonaws-com-devicefarm-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

-### Modifies the specified project name, given the project ARN and a new name.
+### UpdateDevicePool
+> Modifies the name, description, and rules in a device pool given the attributes and the pool ARN.
+Rule updates are all-or-nothing, meaning they can only be updated as a whole (or not at all).<br/>

 #### Input Parameters
 * `Action` - _required_